-Mold is a naturally occurring fungi, much like mushrooms and yeast.
-Hundreds of species of mold can be found in both indoor and outdoor environments.
-While many of these species are perfectly safe, others can be hazardous to your health, especially when they grow inside your home.
-Mold problems often emerge during hot, humid summers when you’re tempted to play with the air conditioner.
-Mold removal is an expensive and labor – intensive home repair.
-Save your health, time and money with these 5 tips to prevent mold.
+Mold is a naturally occurring fungus, similar to mushrooms and yeast.
+Hundreds of species of mold are found both indoors and outdoors.
+While many of these species are completely harmless, others can be hazardous to your health, especially if they grow in your home.
+Mold problems often occur during hot, humid summers when you’re tempted to play with the air conditioning.
+Mold removal is an expensive and labor-intensive home repair.
+Save your health, time and money with these 5 tips for preventing mold..

 Five tips for preventing mold from developing in your home and office.

 - Run Your AC.
 Mold prospers in wet, moist spaces.
 A little known fact concerning ac unit is that they were developed to dehumidify spaces.
 (The first one was mounted in a printing plant to keep paper straight and also help ink dry.)
 So, while those showers may bring cool winds, do not let them entice you right into leaving your home windows open.
 This allows the moisture (as well as an opportunity for leaks) to escalate.
 Check the condensate drain pipeline (the slim white pipeline sticking out the side) to ensure it’s trickling regularly.
 If it isn’t, the pipeline is blocked as well as water may be building up inside the unit– or on your flooring.
 If you presume a problem, call your HVAC specialist.
 To stop clog and mold accumulation, pour a mug of bleach blended with water down the drain each year.